Amazon FBA Alternatives: The Complete 2026 Comparison (Fees, Features, When to Switch)

 Third-party logistics (3PL)

-A 3PL is a third-party logistics provider — a warehouse that picks, packs, and ships your orders for you.
-Unlike FBA, a 3PL ships your orders across every channel: Shopify, Amazon FBM, TikTok Shop, Walmart, wholesale.
-You keep customer data, pick your own packaging, and get to talk to a human when something goes sideways.
-Pricing usually combines pick-pack fees with storage based on the warehouse's actual storage units.
-See 3PL for ecommerce brands for the full breakdown.
+A 3PL is a third-party logistics provider — a warehouse that picks, packs, and ships your orders across every channel: Shopify, Amazon FBM, TikTok Shop, Walmart, wholesale.
+Unlike FBA, you keep customer data, pick your own packaging, and get a human on the other end of the email when something goes sideways.
+Pricing combines pick-pack fees with storage based on the warehouse's actual storage units (bin, shelf, pallet) rather than cubic foot.
+Named 3PLs that come up most often in the FBA-alternative shortlist:

 Seller Fulfilled Prime (SFP)